Where to find my best Paintings? My best kept secret Uncovered!

 Receding Tide, Margate Oil Painting

-Hello again, Yes I’m often asked this question and I hand out my card so people can look up my web site and see my latest work.
+Where to find my best paintings?
+Hello again.
+Yes I’m often asked this question and I hand out my card so people can look up my web site.
+There they check out my latest work.
 But there’s a catch!

 When the weather is good I spend as much time as possible out doors in my ‘plein air’ studio – painting for all I’m worth!
 Why?
 Because like any crafts person I’m on a journey, of discovery, of learning, of improvement.